tsognong/ai-certification-prep-assistant/README.md

 ## 🔮 Future Vision

 CertAgent aims to become the leading AI-powered certification preparation platform by expanding certification coverage, integrating with official exam providers, and adding mobile support.
-Future enhancements include timed exam simulation mode, image-based questions for architecture diagrams, and collaborative study features to build a global community of learners preparing for professional certifications.
+Planned enhancements include image-based questions for architecture diagrams, video explanations for complex topics, and collaborative study features to build a global community of learners preparing for professional certifications.

 ---